EsotericSoftware/kryo/README.md

 The forward and backward compatibility and serialization [performance](https://raw.github.com/wiki/EsotericSoftware/kryo/images/benchmarks/fieldSerializer.png) depends on the `readUnknownTagData` and `chunkedEncoding` settings.
 Additionally, a varint is written before each field for the tag value.

 When `readUnknownTagData` and `chunkedEncoding` are false, fields must not be removed but the `@Deprecated` annotation can be applied.
 Deprecated fields are read when reading old bytes but aren't written to new bytes.
 Classes can evolve by reading the values of deprecated fields and writing them elsewhere.
 Fields can be renamed and/or made private to reduce clutter in the class (eg, `ignored1`, `ignored2`).

+TaggedFieldSerializer (with `readUnknownTagData` and `chunkedEncoding` false) is the suggested serializer for most classes where fields can be annotated.
+It allows classes to evolve and fields to be removed from the serialized data (via deprecation), meeting the needs of most applications without adding much to the serialized size.

 #### TaggedFieldSerializer settings